avinashbabudonthu/core-java-practice/annotations/notes.md

 * When generating JavaDoc for the MyClass -> @MyAnnotation is now included in the JavaDoc

 ## java.lang.annotation.Inherited
 * Annotation type can be inherited from super class.
-When user queries for annotation type and that class don’t have annotation then super class will be queried for annotation type
+When user queries for annotation type and that class donâ€™t have annotation then super class will be queried for annotation type
 * The `@Inherited` annotation signals that a custom Java annotation used in a class should be inherited by subclasses inheriting from that class
 ```
 @java.lang.annotation.Inherited